soulsama972/Cat-and-Dog-Recognition-ML-Model/README.md

-# machine learning dog vs cat model
+# ML Dog Cat Model
+## Description
+a machine learning, supervised model of cat and dog recognition